Tour Championship

-Format: 2007–2018
+2007–2018

 In 2007, the Tour Championship moved from November to mid-September, where it ended the four-tournament FedEx Cup Playoffs.
 As in past years, 30 players qualified for the event, but the basis for qualification was no longer prize money.
 Instead, FedEx Cup points accumulated during the regular PGA Tour season and then during the three preceding playoff events determined the participants.
-Beginning in 2009, the assignment and awarding of points assured that if any of the top five FedEx Cup point leaders entering The Tour Championship won the event, that player would also won the FedEx Cup.
+Beginning in 2009, the assignment and awarding of points assured that if any of the top five FedEx Cup point leaders entering The Tour Championship won the event, that player would also win the FedEx Cup.
 Therefore, it still remained possible for one player to win the Tour Championship and another player to win the FedEx Cup.
 For example, Tiger Woods won the 2018 Tour Championship but finished second in the FedEx Cup, while Justin Rose won the FedEx Cup despite finishing the tournament tied for fourth, because Woods entered the Tour Championship 20th in overall points while Rose was 2nd.

 2007 was also the inaugural year for the Tour's Fall Series, which determined the rest of the top 125 players eligible for the following year's FedEx Cup, which made the event no longer the final tournament of the season.
 However, starting in 2013, the Tour Championship was the final tournament of the PGA Tour season; seasons begin in October of the previous calendar year.
 Since 2007, those who qualified for the Tour Championship earned a Masters Tournament invitation.
-For 2020, players who qualify for the Tour Championship will be invited to the Sentry Tournament of Champions, a byproduct of tournament cancellations from the coronavirus pandemic.
+For 2020, players who qualified for the Tour Championship were invited to the Sentry Tournament of Champions, a byproduct of tournament cancellations from the coronavirus pandemic.

 Prior to 2016, hole 18 at East Lake Golf Club was a par 3, which had been criticized as lacking drama for fans.
 Starting in 2016, the PGA Tour reversed the nines at East Lake for the Tour Championship so that play now finishes on a more exciting par 5 hole.

-Format: 2019–present
+2019–2024

 Beginning in 2019, the tournament adopted a new format in order to ensure that the winner would also be the FedEx Cup champion.
 Using a method similar to the Gundersen method in Nordic combined, the player with the most FedEx Cup points leading into the tournament starts at 10 under par.
-The player with the second most points starts at −8, the third at −7, and so on down to the fifth at −5.
+The player with the second most points starts at −8, the third at −7, the fourth at -6, and the fifth at −5.
 Players ranked 6 through 10 begin at −4; 11 through 15 at −3; and so on, down to numbers 26 to 30 who will start at even par.

 For purposes of the Official World Golf Ranking only aggregate scores are taken into account, disregarding any starting scores in relation to par.